pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/certificates/tls_self_signed_certificate.markdown

   ssl_key: /home/your_user/.homeassistant/privkey.pem
 ```

-A restart of Home Assistant is required for the new certificate to take effect.
+A restart of Open Peer Power is required for the new certificate to take effect.

-If you get any log error about *ssl_key* or *ssl_certificate* that is **not a file for dictionary value** when run Home Assistant, you need to change owner or access permission of the `.pem` files as following:
+If you get any log error about *ssl_key* or *ssl_certificate* that is **not a file for dictionary value** when run Open Peer Power, you need to change owner or access permission of the `.pem` files as following:

-Home Assistant (through console or SSH add-on):
+Open Peer Power (through console or SSH add-on):

 ```bash
 chown root:root fullchain.pem privkey.pem